FatherOSin/Translator-App/README.md

-An app that translates english to French and Spanish.
+An app that translates English to French and Spanish.